 This is a truly groundbreaking development because it eliminates one of the major advantages that Ethereum has traditionally had over Bitcoin and BTC-based cryptocurrencies: support for smart contracts and decentralized applications.
 Thus, Komodo is dramatically shifting the landscape of the entire blockchain industry.

-UTXO-Based Smart Contracts
+CC Modules: UTXO-Based Smart Contracts

 If you’re not entirely clear on what a UTXO is, Komodo’s guide to UTXO will help bring you up to speed.

 There is also never any confusion about where the funds are sent because for each pubkey in existence, there is a unique address for each different EVAL code.
-The pubkey remains the same, but due to the actual script having different EVAL codes, it ends up with a different result when entered into a cryptographic hash function, and thus a different address for each contract.
+The pubkey remains the same, but due to the actual script having different EVAL codes, it ends up with a different result when entered into a cryptographic hash function, and thus a different address for each module.

 This is not the case with balance-based smart contracts, like those on Ethereum, which are linked to an address itself.
 If hackers are able to exploit a bug in the code, they can drain all the funds from all the addresses associated with a contract, as opposed to taking only the funds locked into the contract itself.
 We’ve seen this happen again and again and again.